maxmax567/Mekanism-Modpack/README.md

-Mekanism modpack for version 1.19.2
+Mekanism modpack for Minecraft 1.19.2